mgnanaprakash11/ecom-reco/README.md

    SUPABASE_URL=https://...
    SUPABASE_SERVICE_ROLE_KEY=...
    ```
-   These variables are required by the upload API, Supabase storage, and Trigger.dev worker.
+  These variables are required by the upload API, Supabase storage, and Vercel Workflows.

 ## Running Locally